The-AhmadAA/The-AhmadAA/README.md

 - Hi, I’m @The-AhmadAA
 - I’m a first/second year Software Engineering student.
-I've coded in C and Python, and currently diving deeper into C, Java, Unix and MySQL.
+I've coded in C and Python, and currently diving deeper into C, Java, Unix and MySQL in phpMyAdmin.
 - I'm also in the early stages of tackling javascript, with plans to attack React and Node.js
 - Also interested in embedded systems, robotics, cybersecurity and machine learning.
 To those ends, I'm involved in robotics projects and CTFs wherever possible.